edvardHua/PoseEstimationForMobile/README.md

 ......
 ```

-Finally, import the project in `Android Studio` and run in you smartphone.
+Finally, import the project to `Android Studio` and run in you smartphone.

 ## IOS Demo (TODO)